caladdd/TelematicaP3/README.md

 ### Processing

 This part is actually divided in two: a *preprocessing* step and the *actual processing* step.
-Deeper information about all the steps (in general) can be found in the `MarcoTeorico.md` file.
+Deeper information about **all** the steps can be found in the `MarcoTeorico.md` file.

 #### Preprocessing

-In this part is composed of three steps.
+This part is composed of three steps.
 Before starting, we want to point out that the preprocessing was done without the use of libraries other than the ones already available to pyspark in the cluster.
 Although this part could've been done locally, given the (potential) size of the dataset, we decided to take advantage of the cluster's processing power (at the expense of being unable to install new libraries, like we already mentioned).